Biomedical ultrasound strives forward thanks to the Foundation Bettencourt-Schueller

 The program supported by the foundation involves three axis :

-- the development of smart miniature sensors for the quantitative assessment of the cardiac function in real time,
+- the development of smart miniature sensors for the quantitative assessment of the cardiac function in real time

 The 6-year global project will result in the construction of worldwide-unique imaging and therapy prototypes, available for direct use by the medical community to establish clinical proofs of concept.
-The ultimate goal is to remodel the management of cardiovascular diseases, which are the leading cause of death in the world (17.7 millions of deaths in 2017 according to the WHO).

-For Mickael Tanter, head of the laboratory, ” this extraordinary support from the Bettencourt-Schueller Foundation will enable us to open unexplored paths for defining the technologies of the future of medical imaging and therapy as well as the impact of physics in the future management of patients.
+For Mickael Tanter, head of the research unit, « this extraordinary support from the Bettencourt-Schueller Foundation will enable us to open unexplored paths for defining the technologies of the future of medical imaging and therapy as well as the impact of physics in the future management of patients.
 It also proves that our structure, which involves many partners and the first technological research accelerator developed by Inserm, is a particularly inventive and efficient model.
-We have managed to create a unique collaborative network connecting physicists and clinical research departments in various parisian hospitals, allowing us to achieve all the essential steps from the proof of concept of a scientific idea to the final evaluation of a device deploying this concept in a clinical environment.”
+We have managed to create a unique collaborative network connecting physicists and clinical research departments in various parisian hospitals, allowing us to achieve all the essential steps from the proof of concept of a scientific idea to the final evaluation of a device deploying this concept in a clinical environment. »

 The Bettencourt-Schueller Foundation strives to embody the will of a family, driven by an entrepreneurial spirit and awareness of its social role, to reveal talents and to help them to move further.
 It is devoted to selecting, assisting and valuing people who are imagining the world of tomorrow, in three areas that contribute to the common good : life sciences, arts and solidarity.